 More information about Stone Brewing Notorious P.O.G.
 Berliner Weisse Style Ale

-The Notorious P.O.G. follows in the footsteps of the man who is considered one of the greatest rappers of all time in the relevant circles.
+Named after the man who is regarded in relevant circles as one of the greatest rappers ever, the Notorious P.O.G. follows in big footsteps.
 His namesake was one of the main protagonists in the feud between East Coast and West Coast hip hop and went down in history when he was murdered in 1997.
-The albums released after his death broke all records and made the musician a legend.
+The albums released after his death beat all records and made the musician a legend.

-Notorious P.O.G. joins the long line of hyped beers from Stone and surpasses all figures.
-Stone's range consists almost exclusively of box office hits, but none are as popular as Notorious P.O.G.!
-The abbreviation P.O.G. in the beer's name stands for the main flavors passion fruit, orange and guava.
-The beer in the style of a Berliner Weisse is a juicy composition of hoppy excellence and was created together with the American comedian Jonah Ray.
+Notorious P.O.G. joins the long line of hyped beers from Stone, beating all the numbers.
+Stone's lineup consists almost entirely of box office hits, with none as popular as Notorious P.O.G.!
+The abbreviation P.O.G. in the beer's name stands for the main flavors of passion fruit, orange and guava.
+The Berliner Weisse-style beer is a juicy composition of hoppy excellence and was co-created with American comedian Jonah Ray.
 Jonah enjoyed drinking fruit juices back home in Hawaii and associates the taste of passion fruit, orange and guava with his childhood in paradise.

 Grain and malt varieties: | Barley, Wheat |